Crecket/portfolio/README.md

 Production server with nodemon

 ### `npm run build`
-Production build only for the front-end and babel for server
+Production build only for the front-end and babel